If one of these areas of ministry interests you, please contact Pastor Clare to learn more (email@example.com)

 Fosters promotion of our church in the wider community, encourages us as we invite and welcome visitors, supports weekly after-worship fellowship, creates occasional large group social events, offers People's Book Club and other small groups for deepening relationships, and organizes ongoing attention to people's wellbeing and connectedness within our congregation.

 Harvest Festival Team

-Plans and executes our vital annual Harvest Festival fundraiser and friend-raiser.
+Plans and executes our vital annual fall Harvest Festival fundraiser and friend-raiser.